 We extracted JPEGsnoop's compressed download and opened the program's plain but businesslike user interface.
 This program offers online assistance via the Help menu, but its old-school Windows functionality basically explains itself.
 We clicked the File menu and selected Open Image.
 Our image appeared as a thumbnail in the bottom preview panel, while the main view was filled with information so detailed that much of it won't be of use to anyone but graphics professionals, unless you can make good use of the histogram stats and code lengths displayed in various Huffman Tables.
 But this tool is clearly aimed at professional users like photographers, Web designers, and programmers.
 It offers versatile features such as the ability to process batches of files, save log files, and export JPEG and TIFF files.
 JPEGsnoop offers many sophisticated options; for instance, we were able to select between a fast, low-resolution process and a slower but more thorough and accurate scan.
 Among the program's more prosaic options are selectable tool tips known as Coach Messages.

 For those who need it, JPEGsnoop is just the thing, especially since it's compact, portable, free, and easy to use.

 JPEGsnoop is a free, portable detailed image decoder that examines any file type containing JPEG compressed images and reports a wealth of hidden information.
-It can even be used to determine the source of an image or whether it has been edited.
-Can open .JPG, .THM, .AVI, .DNG, .PDF and extract embedded JPEG files.
-JPEGsnoop reports countless details, including image quality, EXIF / IPTC metadata, or huffman table decode.
+Can even be used to determine the source of an image or whether it has been edited.
+Opens .JPG, .THM, .AVI, .DNG, .PDF and extracts embedded JPEG files.
+JPEGsnoop reports countless details, including image quality, EXIF / IPTC metadata, huffman table decode, etc.